Google launches Android 11 Developer Preview 1

 - Passpoint enhancements: Android now enforces and notifies about expiration date of a Passpoint profile, supports Common Name specification in the profile, and allows self-signed private CAs for Passpoint R1 profiles.
 Connectivity apps can now use the Wi-Fi suggestion API to manage Passpoint networks.

-- HEIF animated drawables: The ImageDecoder API now lets you decode and render image sequence animations stored in HEIF files, so you can make use of high-quality assets while minimizing impact on network data and apk size.
+- HEIF animated drawables: The ImageDecoder API now lets you decode and render image sequence animations stored in HEIF files, so you can make use of high-quality assets while minimizing impact on network data and APK size.
 HEIF image sequences can offer drastic file-size reductions for image sequences when compared to animated GIFs.
 Developers can display HEIF image sequences in their apps by calling decodeDrawable with an HEIF source.
-If the source contains a sequence of images an AnimatedImageDrawable is returned.
+If the source contains a sequence of images, an AnimatedImageDrawable is returned.

-- Native image decoder: New NDK APIs let apps decode and encode images (such as JPEG, PNG, WebP) from native code for graphics or post processing, while retaining a smaller APK size since you don’t need to bundle an external library.
+- Native image decoder: New NDK APIs let apps decode and encode images (such as JPEG, PNG, and WebP) from native code for graphics or post processing, while retaining a smaller APK size since you don’t need to bundle an external library.
 The native decoder also takes advantage of Android’s process for ongoing platform security updates.

-- Muting during camera capture: apps can use new APIs to mute vibration from ringtones, alarms or notifications while the session is active.
+- Muting during camera capture: Apps can use new APIs to mute vibration from ringtones, alarms, or notifications while the session is active.

 - Bokeh modes: Apps can use metadata tags to enable bokeh modes on camera capture requests in devices that support it.
 A still image mode offers highest quality capture, while a continuous mode ensures that capture keeps up with sensor output, such as for video capture.